day8/re-frame/docs/subscriptions.md

 # On Derived Data

-A UI is derived data (all the way down).
+A UI is derived data.

-At any given moment, the user views certain DOM, and this DOM is tree-shaped data which is itself just a "materialised view" of other data - the data stored in `app-db`.
+The user sees what the browser renders, and the browser renders DOM.
+And this DOM is just tree-shaped data.
+And this tree is itself a "materialised view" of other data - the data in `app-db`.

-When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, automatically producing this "materialised view" (DOM) via a data flow, or pipeline.
+When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, automatically computing the "materialised view" seen by the user.
+These dominoes collectively implement a reactive dataflow.

 ## How Exactly?